CamaraLab/CAJAL/docs/computing-intracell-distance-matrices.rst

 1. the ordinary, straight-line Euclidean distance through space ("as the crow flies")
-2. the geodesic distance, the length of the shortest path through the surface of the cell.
+2. the geodesic distance, the length of the shortest path through the surface or body of the cell.

 The choice between using Euclidean or geodesic distance will affect what kinds of deformations *CAJAL* regards as relevant when comparing the shape of two